ietf-wg-acme/acme/draft-ietf-acme-acme.md

 "invalidContact", with a description describing the error and what types of contact URL the server considers acceptable.

-The server creates an account and populates the account object with the "key" field containing the JWK public key used to verify the JWS.
-The server returns this account object in a response with a 201 (Created) status code, with the account URI in a Location header field.
+The server creates an account and stores the public key used to verify the JWS (i.e., the "jwk" element of the JWS header) to authenticate future requests from the account.
+The server returns this account object in a 201 (Created) response, with the account URI in a Location header field.

 If the server already has an account registered with the provided account key, then it MUST return a response with a 200 (OK) status code and provide the URI of